EbiEga/ega-metadata-schema/docs/json_browser/markdowns/ega-1.md

 ## sample_number

-Number of samples included in the experiment.
-One sample corresponds to one biological replicate \[EFO:0002091] (it could be the genetic content from a single cell, a tissue… from a single individual or from several individuals).
-Shall not be mistaken for technical replicates \[CHEBI:24432] being used several times (see <https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=EGA&title=Sample+Representation>).
+Number of samples included in the Assay (i.e. pooled into one single microarray, labelled differently).
+One sample corresponds to one biological replicate \[EFO:0002091] (e.g. genetic content from a single cell, a tissue, buccal swab, etc.) from a single individual or from several individuals.
+Shall not be mistaken for technical replicates \[EFO:0002090] being used several times (see <https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=EGA&title=Sample+Representation>).

 `sample_number`